The Chamber Connection

-Thank you to everyone who attended the 43rd Annual World Champion Hopkins County Stew Contest!
+Get your tickets NOW for the 43rd Annual World Champion Hopkins County Stew Contest!

 39th Annual Extension "Christmas Joys" Handmade Holidays program is filling quickly.
 The event will take place on Monday, November 5 at the Southwest Dairy Museum at 1:30 p.m. and repeated at 5:30 p.m.
 Cost is $5, payable at the door, but you must call the Extension Office to reserve a seat - 903-885-3443.
 Demonstrations on crafts, food gifts, decorating tips and other ideas, along with a booklet of all the ideas presented, gift bag, and refreshments are included.
 Limited to 80 each session due to fire codes.
 Don't delay!